 - 5.1.
 We understand and abide by The Equality Act 2010, and fully respect the rights of pupils and staff members. - 5.2.
 Under the provisions of the Equality Act, we will not unlawfully discriminate against pupils because of their age, sex, race, disability, religion or belief, gender reassignment, pregnancy or maternity, marriage or civil partnership, or sexual orientation (collectively known as the protected characteristics).
 We will also make reasonable adjustments to alleviate disadvantage and be mindful of the SEND Code of Practice when planning for these subjects. - 5.3.
-We are dedicated to delivering the relationship and sex education (RSE) and health education programme with sensitivity and respect, avoiding any derogatory or prejudicial terms which may cause offence. - 5.4.
+We are dedicated to delivering the Relationships and Sex Education (RSE) and Health Education programme with sensitivity and respect, avoiding any derogatory or prejudicial terms which may cause offence. - 5.4.
 We will be alive to issues such as everyday sexism, misogyny, homophobia and gender stereotypes and take positive action to build a culture where these are not tolerated, and any occurrences are identified and tackled.
 We will model positive behaviours.
 Our pastoral and behaviour policies support all pupils. - 5.5.
 Sexual violence and sexual harassment are not acceptable, will never be tolerated and are not an inevitable part of growing up.
 Any report of sexual violence or sexual harassment will be taken seriously.
 We will foster an understanding for all pupils of healthy relationships, acceptable behaviour and the right of everyone to equal treatment.
 This will help to ensure that pupils treat each other well and go on to be respectful and kind adults. - 5.6.
 Any occurrence incidents contravening the Equality Act 2010 should be reported to a member of academy staff, who will then follow the appropriate Behaviour Policy when the pupil is on academy premises. - 5.7.
 These incidents will be dealt with following the process in our Anti-Bullying Policy or the peer on peer abuse section of the Safeguarding Policy.
 The principal will decide whether it is appropriate to notify the police or an anti-social behaviour coordinator in their LA of the action taken against a pupil.

-6.Assessment
+6. Assessment

 - 6.1.
 We will have the same high expectations of the quality of pupils' work in these subjects as for other curriculum areas.
 A strong curriculum will build on the knowledge pupils have previously acquired, including in other subjects, with regular feedback provided on pupil progress. - 6.2.
 Lessons will be planned to ensure that pupils of differing abilities, including the most able, are suitably challenged.
 Teaching will be assessed and assessments used to identify where pupils need extra support or intervention. - 6.3.
-Baseline quiz will take place at the beginning of each block of lessons, the same questions with then be repeated following the teaching as a summative quiz.
-This will evidence individual and whole class/year group progress data within each topic.
+In key stage 3, assessments will take place at the end of each unit in the guise of quizzes.
+Reflection tasks will be undertaken by students to address their individual misconceptions.
+In key stage 4, designated assessment points have been calendared (evidenced in the PD curriculum map) to provide opportunity for summative assessments.
+Similarly, reflection tasks will be undertaken by students to address their individual misconceptions.